 The haunting cry of the Jamaican Rufus-throated Solitaire is evocative of the Blue Mountain range, this elusive bird which rarely appears is one of many Caribbean endemic bird species that can be found in the mid and high level forests.

-At least 12 of Jamaica’s endemic birds have been spotted on location at Lime Tree, some of them can be seen from the comfort of your veranda whilst sipping Blue Mountain Coffee in the early morning!
+As well as countless winter visitors, at least 15 of Jamaica’s endemic birds have been spotted on location at Lime Tree, some of them can be seen from the comfort of your veranda whilst sipping Blue Mountain Coffee in the early morning!

-We offer exclusive birding tours to other locations in the Blue Mountains, where our birding guides, Roger or Lindon will assist you in trying to locate as many species as possible.
+We offer exclusive birding tours to locations in the Blue Mountains, where our birding guides, Roger or Lindon will assist you in spotting as many species as possible.

 Exclusive Birdwatching Tours (with guide)